Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Experimental Results

-\paragraph{Large-Scale Generalization.} In practice, we consider two molecules in the MD22 dataset~\cite{chmiela2023accurate}, Ac-Ala3-NHMe (ALA3, 42 atoms) and DHA (56 atoms).
+After verifying the advantages of self-consistency training, we now wield this powerful tool to extend Hamiltonian prediction to molecules larger than previously reported in the field, hence enhancing the relevance to real applications. \paragraph{Extension to a Larger Scale.} For molecules larger than those covered by Hamiltonian prediction previously, we consider two molecules in the MD22 dataset~\citep{chmiela2023accurate}: Ac-Ala3-NHMe (ALA3, 42 atoms) and DHA (56 atoms).
 Both molecules exceed the size of the largest molecule in the QH9 dataset (31 atoms) with a significant gap.
-Due to the extensive DFT cost, we select a random subset of 500 structures from each molecule as the evaluation benchmark.
-For running on large molecules, we pretrain the model on nearly all QH9 molecules (the QH9-Full setting in \tabref{data-qh9}), then fine-tune the model using the self-consistency loss on the selected MD22 structures, and finally benchmark the model on the same MD22 structures.
-For ease of training, we employ the MINAO initialization~\cite{sun2018pyscf} as a base Hamiltonian and let the model learn the residual correction, and adopt the \texttt{all-param} fine-tuning approach.
+Due to the extensive DFT cost, we generate labels for each molecule only on 500 randomly selected structures from MD22, which are used only for evaluation.
+The model is pre-trained on nearly all QH9 molecules (the QH9-full setting in \tabref{data-qh9}), then got \texttt{all-param} fine-tuned using the self-consistency loss (\eqnref{sc-loss}) on the selected structures but without using the labels.
+For ease of training, we employ the MINAO initialization~\citep{sun2018pyscf} as a base Hamiltonian and let the model predict the residual correction.

-The results presented in~\tabref{res-md22} reveal a stark contrast between the \texttt{zero-shot} generalization performance on MD22 of the model (with Hamiltonian MAE of 237.71$\,\mu E_\mathrm{h}$ for ALA3 and 397.87$\,\mu E_\mathrm{h}$ for DHA) and its validation performance on QH9 (29.06$\,\mu E_\mathrm{h}$).
-The significant performance drop is mainly attributable to the substantial scale gap between QH9 and MD22.
-Remarkably, applying the self-consistency loss on unlabeled structures achieves an impressive performance improvement, notably reducing the MAE of $\epsilon_{\mathrm{LUMO}}$ and $\epsilon_\Delta$ by an order of magnitude.
-More importantly, when considering the acceleration benefit for SCF, \texttt{zero-shot} prediction only brings a limited acceleration gain (84.6\% on ALA3) and even results in a deceleration (170.8\% on DHA).
-In contrast, self-consistency training achieves impressive SCF acceleration ratios of 65.1\% for ALA3 and 66.3\% for DHA.
-These findings imply the potential of self-consistency training for practical usage.

-\paragraph{Comparison with End-to-End Property Predictor.} For molecular property prediction, a conventional paradigm is to predict some specified property in an end-to-end (\texttt{e2e}) manner~\cite{schutt2018schnet,gasteiger2020directional,tholke2021equivariant,liao2022equiformer}.
-Yet, Hamiltonian prediction methods offer a distinct advantage by providing all DFT-related properties using a single model.
-Furthermore, self-consistency training differentiates Hamiltonian prediction from other machine-learning prediction formulations, since it enables continued improvement of Hamiltonian prediction without labeled data, henceforth improving various molecular properties.
-To showcase this unique merit, we compare the properties derived from predicted Hamiltonian after self-consistency training, with \texttt{e2e} prediction of these properties, which cannot be further improved without additional labeled data.
-Specifically, we choose two advanced \texttt{e2e} architectures, ET~\cite{tholke2021equivariant} and Equiformer~\cite{liao2022equiformer}, as our baselines.
-The evaluation focuses on three important properties: $\epsilon_{\mathrm{HOMO}}$, $\epsilon_{\mathrm{LUMO}}$ and $\epsilon_\Delta$.
-To ensure a fair comparison, we retrain the ET and Equiformer models on the QH9 dataset and study their generalization performance on MD22.